TABLE OF CONTENTS

 - Lesley has already taken steps toward reducing spam on the mail servers even before you see it.
 While this effort has been very effective in stopping obvious spam mail, there will still be a small percentage of spam that finds its way to your inbox.

-What can I do to minimize the amount of spam I get in the future?
+What can I do to decrease the amount of spam I get in the future?

 The following are best practices for decreasing spam: